AdaCore/spark2014/docs/lrm/source/introduction.rst

 global restrictions to Ada 2012.
 While these are covered in more detail in the remaining chapters of this document, the most notable restrictions are:

-- The use of access types and allocators is not permitted.
+- Restrictions on the use of access types and values, similar in some ways to the ownership model of the programming language Rust.

 - All expressions (including function calls) are free of side-effects.